-Yang Xiao is a professor of the Department of Computer Science at The University of Alabama.
-He is an IEEE fellow and an IET Fellow.
+Yang Xiao is a full professor of the Department of Computer Science at The University of Alabama.
+He is IEEE fellow and IET Fellow.
 His research areas include Cyber-Physical Systems, Security, Internet of Things, Wireless Networks, Smart Grid, and Telemedicine.
-Dr. Xiao's research has been supported by the US National Science Foundation (NSF), U.S. Army Research, Global Environment for Network Innovations (GENI), Fleet & Industrial Supply Center San Diego (FISCSD), FIATECH, and The University of Alabama's Research Grants Committee.
+Prof. Xiao's researches have been supported by the US National Science Foundation (NSF), U.S. Army Research, Global Environment for Network Innovations (GENI), Fleet & Industrial Supply Center San Diego (FISCSD), FIATECH, and The University of Alabama's Research Grants Committee.

 Prof. Jian Yao